Skip to main content

 Software Engineer & AI Agent Builder

 Use WarpBuild runners for the compute-heavy parts of your DDEV Drupal pipeline, keep cache keys deterministic, and gate rollout by p95 runtime and failure-rate SLOs.
 This gives you faster CI without turning your pipeline into a probabilistic black box.
-I verified this playbook against DDEV v1.25.1 (released February 23, 2026) and current WarpBuild runner/cache docs.
+I verified this playbook against DDEV v1.25.1 (released February 23, 2026) and WarpBuild docs as of February 25, 2026.

 Drupal CI pipelines that boot DDEV, run Composer, and execute tests typically lose time in three places: